ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/10-Analyze-Layout-File.md

-# Analyze Receipt with Form Recognizer
+# Analyze Layout with Form Recognizer

-This sample demonstrates how to analyze a receipt using the Form Recognizer SDK.
+This sample demonstrates how to analyze the table layout of a form using the Form Recognizer SDK.

 ## Prerequisites

 If you don't have an Azure subscription, create a [free account] before you begin.

-You can use your own receipt file or a [sample receipt].
+You can use your own form file or a [sample form].

 ## Create the client